 “The employer shall make reasonable efforts to provide a room or other location, other than a toilet stall, in close proximity to the work area, where an employee may express milk in privacy.”

-Other than requiring that employers provide a private location other than a toilet stall, the Lactation Support Act does not establish specific requirements for the private locations employers must provide.
+The Lactation Support Act does not establish specific requirements, other than those mentioned above, for the private locations employers must provide.
 As a result, employers may use an existing space if one is available, and the space provided does not have to be dedicated exclusively for use by mothers needing to express breast milk.
+However, it should be off limits to others while the mother is expressing milk.

 3. Prohibition on Discrimination in the Workplace